Dynamics on Berkovich spaces in low dimensions: Introduction

 I have made an attempt to provide a unified point of view of dynamics on low-dimensional Berkovich spaces.
 One can of course try to go further and study dynamics on higher-dimensional Berkovich spaces over a field (with either trivial or nontrivial valuation).
 After all, there has been significant progress in higher dimensional complex dynamics over the last few years.
 For example, it is reasonable to hope for a version of the Briend-Duval equidistribution theorem~\cite{BriendDuval}.

 Many interesting topics are not touched upon at all in these notes.
-For instance, we say very little about the dynamics on structure of the Fatou set of a rational map and we likewise do not study the ramification locus.
+For instance, we say very little about the dynamics on, or the structure of the Fatou set of a rational map and we likewise do not study the ramification locus.
 Important contributions to these and other issues have been made by Matt Baker, Robert Benedetto, Laura DeMarco, Xander Faber, Charles Favre, Liang-Chung Hsia, Jan Kiwi, Y\^usuke Okuyama, Clayton Petsche, Juan Rivera-Letelier, Robert Rumely Lucien Szpiro, Michael Tepper, Eugenio Trucco and others.
-For the relevant results we refer to the original papers~\cite{BdM,Bak06,Bak09,BH05,BR06,BenedettoThesis,Benedetto1,Benedetto2,Benedetto5,Benedetto6,Benedetto7,Benedetto4,Benedetto8,Faber09,Faber1,Faber2,Faber3,FKT,FR3,FR1,FR2,Hsia,Kiwi1,Kiwi2,Oku11a,Oku11b,PST,Rivera1,Rivera2,Rivera3,Rivera4,Trucco}.
-Alternatively, many of these results can be found in the book~\cite{BRBook} by Baker and Rumely or the lecture notes~\cite{BenedettoNotes} by Benedetto.